Shreevats Goswami

 Shreevats Goswami (born 18 May 1989) is an Indian cricketer.
 He is a left-handed batsman and wicketkeeper.
-He was born in Liluah in Howrah city, the twin city of Kolkata, West Bengal.
+He was born in Liluah in Howrah, the twin city of Kolkata, West Bengal.
 He started playing cricket at the age of 11.
 He played domestic cricket for Under-19 Bengal.
 During the Under-19 Tri-nation series in South Africa in January 2008, he scored 97 against South Africa and 104 against Bangladesh.
 In the 2008 U/19 Cricket World Cup in Malaysia, he scored 58 runs in one of the league matches and 51 in the semi-final against New Zealand.

-Goswami has played for Royal Challengers Bangalore in the first three seasons of the Indian Premier League.was named emerging player of the tournament in 2008.In 4th edition of IPL, Goswami was kept in the uncapped player pool and was signed by the Kolkata Knight Riders.
+Goswami has played for Royal Challengers Bangalore in the first three seasons of the Indian Premier League and was named as the emerging player of the tournament in 2008.
+In the 4th edition of IPL, Goswami was kept in the uncapped player pool and was signed by the Kolkata Knight Riders.
 In 5th edition of IPL, he moved to the Rajasthan Royals.